What is Algeria's pathway to limit global warming to 1.5°C?

 Energy overview and main policy gaps

-In 2021, Algeria’s energy mix was dominated by fossil fuels, which effectively supplied all of the country’s energy.
-Fossil gas supplied two-thirds, while one-third was met by oil.
-A tiny fraction (less than 0.1%) was met by wind, solar and hydro.5
+In 2022, Algeria’s primary energy mix was dominated (99.9%) by fossil fuels which effectively supplied all of the country’s energy.
+Of that mix, fossil gas comprised 65%, and oil 35%.
+A tiny fraction (0.1%) was met by wind, solar and hydro.9

-Fossil fuel production is integral to Algeria’s economy; the hydrocarbon sector represents 19% of GDP and 93% of product exports.6 Indeed, the Algerian government continues to expand fossil gas production and is positioning itself as a major supplier to Europe, particularly as Europe weans itself off Russian gas.7 Given the European Commission’s ambition to accelerate the shift away from fossil fuels, however, Algeria risks saddling itself with gas infrastructure at risk of becoming stranded assets in the medium and long term.8
+Fossil fuel production is integral to Algeria’s economy, with the hydrocarbon sector representing 14% of GDP and 83% of product exports between 2019 and 2023.10 The Algerian government continues to expand fossil gas production for its own use and to position itself as a major supplier to Europe, particularly as Europe weans itself off Russian gas.11,12 Given the European Commission’s ambition to accelerate the shift away from fossil fuels, Algeria risks not only becoming fiscally dependent on a dwindling income stream but also saddling itself with stranded gas infrastructure assets in the medium and long term.13

-Algeria holds abundant wind and solar potential; 80% of Algeria’s landmass is desert with high levels of solar irradiance, and the country has a 1300 kilometre coastline which could be harnessed for wind energy.9 The government aims to add 22 GW of renewable capacity by 2030 of which 13.5 GW will come from solar.10 Tenders for large scale projects are taking place, and strategic partnerships have been made with countries such as the US, China and Germany.11
+Algeria has abundant wind and solar potential; 80% of Algeria’s landmass is desert with high levels of solar irradiance, and the country has a 1300 kilometre coastline which could be harnessed for wind energy.14 In 2011, as part of the National Renewable Energy and Energy Efficiency Programme (PNEE), the government announced a target of adding 22 GW of renewable capacity by 2030 of (13.5 GW from solar).15 However, by 2023, only590 MW renewable energy capacity.16

 Unconditional target in 2015 NDC: